numpy/numpy/doc/source/user/basics.creation.rst

 You can use these methods to create ndarrays or :ref:`structured_arrays`.
 This document will cover general methods for ndarray creation.

-1) converting Python sequences to NumPy arrays
+1) Converting Python sequences to NumPy arrays
 ==============================================

 NumPy arrays can be defined using Python sequences such as lists and